hawley-jeffrey-bah/payment-accuracy/website/pages/programs/va-medical-care-contracts-and-agreements.md

       These actions were taken to address unknown payments attributed to being unable to determine whether proper or improper to ensure proper payment amounts.'
     Mitigation_Strategy: atp4_1
-  - Action_Taken: Completed
-    Completion_Date: The corrective action was not fully completed this reporting period
-    Description_Action_Taken: Actions taken regarding training included working with various offices to create trainings and distribute instructions to ensure contracts have required signatures.
-These actions were taken to address overpayments attributed to failure to access data/information and technically improper payments attributed to statutory requirements of the program not met.
-    Mitigation_Strategy: atp3_1
   Confidence_Level: 95% to <100%
   End_Date: 09/2022
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false